Science Center Berlin

 Stefan Stollhoff, Abdallah Ait, Günter Nellen, Heiko Höhn

 Phone: +49 (0)30 398 206 0

-You will find an overview of all available job offers at Ottobock and the Science Center Berlin under the following link: Career
+Please see the following link for an overview of all available job opportunities at Ottobock and the Science Center Berlin: Career

 If you are interested, please apply only through the career portal.
-We are unable to accept applications by mail or e-mail.
+Unfortunately, we are unable to accept applications by post or email.

 From the Berlin museum and exhibition scene to the political arena in the fields of accessibility and inclusion – the Ottobock Science Center has established itself as a reliable partner.

 Long Night of Museums – Kulturprojekte Berlin GmbH

 The Ottobock Science Center participates in the Long Night of Museums in cooperation with Kulturprojekte Berlin GmbH.
 Up to 100 Berlin museums, collections, archives, memorials and exhibition centres open their doors until long after midnight once each year.
 The Science Center Berlin presents itself to visitors to the capital and invites them to evening visits of the exhibition as well as tours outside of its usual opening hours.

 Health Week – Berlin Partner für Wirtschaft und Technologie GmbH

 The Ottobock Science Center is an event partner for the annual Berlin Health Week, which is organised by Berlin Partner für Wirtschaft und Technologie GmbH and ZukunftsAgentur Brandenburg.
 The Health Week offers companies and service providers as well as research institutions and clinics in the capital region a unique opportunity to present their products and services to interested members of the public.
 In 2014, Health Week was held from 13 to 22 October.